ACT INTERNSHIP PROGRAMME (ACT DIR 50-7)

 The experimenters in this branch plan, design and conduct practical defence experiments, in accordance with NATO Concept Development & Experimentation (CD&E) policy, in support of new concepts and emerging capabilities for the Alliance.
 Each experiment is led by a military officer (OF-4) and addresses both military matters and the technicalities of applying experimentation to defence-based challenges.
-Ongoing work includes project areas such as Medical Support, Federated Mission Networks, Civil-military Information Sharing, International Cyber Defence, Urbanisation, the Protection of Civilians, etc.
+Ongoing work includes project areas such as Medical Support, Federated Mission Networks, Civil-military Information Sharing, International Cyber Defence, Urbanisation, Deterrence of Non-State Actors, Collaborative Resilience, the Protection of Civilians, etc.

 As a part of the OPEX Team, under mentorship, the successful candidate will contribute to this challenging and rewarding program through working with a wide network of international subject matter experts, constructing and conducting experiments, analyzing results and compiling reports that will influence and inform national and multinational defense policy and planning at senior levels.

-Employment as an Intern on this programme has previously proved highly beneficial to NATO ACT, OPEX and the interns.
+Employment as an Intern on this program has previously proved highly beneficial to NATO ACT, OPEX and the interns.
 In particular, involvement in this program affords: